Hollie Steel: Singing career

-In September 2009, Steel signed with record label VVR2, which she swiftly broke out of the contract after recording her debut single "Where Are You, Christmas?" from the American film How the Grinch Stole Christmas.
+In September 2009, Steel signed with record label VVR2, which she swiftly broke out of the contract after recording her debut single "Where Are You, Christmas?" from the 2000 film How the Grinch Stole Christmas.
 The single was released on 14 December 2009.
 The single, however, did not make it into the top 40 in the UK Singles Chart.

 Steel's debut album, Hollie, was released on 24 May 2010.
 The album was released on Steel's own label, BB5 Records Limited, named after the Accrington postcode, and includes the Pendle's Arden Youth Choir on some of the classical pieces.
 Steel's second single was "Edelweiss", from The Sound of Music, and was released on 29 March 2010.
 Steel's third single was "I Could Have Danced All Night", from My Fair Lady, and "O Mio Babbino Caro", from Gianni Schicchi, and was released on 10 May 2010.
 Steel recorded at the sound studio in the ACE Centre in Nelson, Lancashire.

 Steel's next single, consisting of two tracks, was released on 22 November 2010.
 The first song of the single is a cover of "When Christmas Comes to Town" from the 2004 animated/live action movie The Polar Express; and the music video became popular on YouTube.
 The second song is "O Holy Night".
 Steel also released a limited-edition 24-minute 2010 Christmas album available only on her official website, A Christmas Wish, consisting of six tracks with a complimentary 4-minute DVD titled "When Christmas comes to town."

 On 4 December 2010, Steel gave performances of "O Mio Babbino Caro" and "O Holy Night" at Carnegie Hall in New York.

 Steel was one of 16 artists on the CD Classical Crossover Compilation 2011, singing "Pokarekare Ana" on her track.
 She later released the song as a charity single to help those suffering from an earthquake in Christchurch, New Zealand.

 In April 2011, Steel was cast in the role of Louisa von Trapp in Andrew Lloyd Webber's UK tour of The Sound of Music.
 Her first appearance in the show was on 27 May 2011 in Glasgow; her final performance was on 15 October 2011 in Wimbledon.

 The young singer then trained at college in London for 3 years where she graduated in 2017 with a Diploma in Musical Theatre.
 Shortly after this Hollie appeared in a The Extraordinary Tale of Holly Christmas. at Salford "The Lowry" playing the leading role of "Holly".

-In summer 2018 Steel began her adventure in the Caribbean with Royal Caribbean where she played the role of "Frenchy" in Grease until summer 2022.
+In summer 2018 Steel began performing for Royal Caribbean on the Harmony of the Seas where she played the role of "Frenchy" in Grease until summer 2022.